America’s Amazing Ghost Town

 He was lucky for a moment and struck his pick ax upon Gold, but froze to death a week later in a blizzard.
 Luckless even in death, his name was changed by a careless sign painter.
 The townspeople recognized the error, but preferred the new spelling: B-O-D-I-E.

-Only 170 of the more than 2,000 wooden structures remain—in various states of decay.
-Monuments to dead pioneers.
+“Only 170 of the more than 2,000 structures remain,” explained Lottie.
 A church spire, a firehouse’s bell tower and a few barns lie exposed to the unrelenting wind.
-Many lean over at odd angles.
-Parched grasses and purple mountain flowers overgrow abandoned wells, farm tools and wagon wheels.
+Most of the structures leaned over at odd angles.
+Parched grasses and purple mountain flowers overgrew abandoned wells, farm tools and wagon wheels left out in the open.

 “This is Main Street,” Lottie said to me in a manner both business like and slightly flirtatious.